newrelic/newrelic-quickstarts/docs/alert-spec.md

 # Type of Alert condition
 type: enum, required # One of [ BASELINE, OUTLIER, STATIC ]

-# Url of the Alert in this pack
+# Url of the Alert JSON definition
 url: string, required

 ####################################################################################